linkedin/coral/README.md

 - Coral-Pig: Converts view logical plan to Pig-latin.
 - Coral-Schema: Derives Avro schema of view using view logical plan and input Avro schemas of base tables.
 - Coral-Spark-Plan: Converts Spark plan strings to equivalent logical plan (in progress).
-- Coral-Service: Service that exposes REST APIs that allow users to interact with Coral (see below [Coral-as-a-Service](##Coral-as-a-Service) for more details).
+- Coral-Service: Service that exposes REST APIs that allow users to interact with Coral (see [Coral-as-a-Service](##Coral-as-a-Service) for more details).

 ## How to Build